dfattal/dfattal.github.io/ImmersityLens/privacy-policy.md

 The extension requests the following permissions:

 ### `activeTab`
-- **Purpose**: To add 2D3D buttons to images on the current webpage
+- **Purpose**: To detect images and enable context menu functionality on the current webpage
 - **Scope**: Only the tab you're currently viewing
-- **Data Access**: Limited to DOM manipulation for button placement
+- **Data Access**: Limited to image detection and context menu integration

 ### `storage`
 - **Purpose**: To remember your extension preferences